yongmingyang/tp/docs/UserGuide.md

 Format: `edit INDEX [q/QUESTION] [a/ANSWER] [t/TAG]…​`

 * This allows you to edit the QAndA at the specified `INDEX`.
-The index refers to the index number shown in the displayed question list.
+The index refers to the index number shown in the displayed QAndA list.
 * Existing values will be updated to the input values.

 Examples: